gutenbergtools/gutenbergsite/site/help/bibliographic_record.md

 Original publication
 : Publication information from the print source(s) we used for digitization, when known.
 Project Gutenberg does not seek to exactly match print sources, and might use multiple sources for any given eBook.
 If knowing the exact provenance of an eBook is important to you, you might need to do your own comparison of the Project Gutenberg eBook to known print sources to identify what is different.
 You may also be able to get in touch with the producers of the eBook via information in the Credit line.

+Original publication information is only available for items published by Project Gutenberg since approximately 2022.

 Credits
 : Typically this mentions who produced this eBook, and what resource(s) provided the original publication for digitization.

 Language
 : All languages used in the book for main bodies of text.
-A foreign citation alone does not get a language tag.

 Category
 : Text or Sound.